Using Klaviyo's AI-powered Predictive Analytics, it is possible to build segments to target customers by:

 Create a CLV Segment

-To create a segment based on any of the above CLV properties, use the Predictive analytics about someone condition.
-Then, you can select your desired metric and value.
+To create a segment based on any of the above CLV properties, add the Predictive analytics about someone condition.
+Then, select your desired metric and value.

 Export CLV Segments